laura367/TP_flask/README.md

 Three main features:

 Add a book

 Modify a book : some tricks here because when you modify the title of the book, it shows an error but when you go back the modification is done ...

-Delete a book
+Delete a book : Unfortunately this function does not work